gardener/machine-spec/spec.md

 Most of the `ProviderSpec` fields are not mandatory.
 If not specified, the plugin passes an empty value in the respective `Create VM` parameter.

-The `tags` can be used to identify machines by ID
+The `tags` can be used to map a VM to its corresponding machine object's name

 The `ProviderSpec` is validated by methods that receive it as a request field for presence of all mandatory parameters and tags, and for validity of all parameters.